AngelValera/CC2021-Proyecto/Doc/H3/Configuracion_GCR.md

       - v*
     # Triggers only with this path
     paths:
-      - Dockerfile
+      - 'Dockerfile'
-      - Gruntfile.js
+      - 'Gruntfile.js'
-      - .jshintrc
+      - '.jshintrc'

 # Jobs to do
 jobs: